babuush/streaming-spark-stack/README.md

 # streaming-spark-stack

 ## Introduction & Learning Goals
-This repository is my personal learning project where I practice building an end-to-end data engineering pipeline that demonstrates the flow of data from ingestion to streaming, processing, and finally storage, all within a containerized environment.. (inspired by [this repository](https://github.com/airscholar/e2e-data-engineering))
+This repository is my personal learning project where I practice building an end-to-end data engineering pipeline that demonstrates the flow of data from ingestion to streaming, processing, and finally storage, all within a containerized environment. (inspired by [this repository](https://github.com/airscholar/e2e-data-engineering))

 And I aim to learn:
 - Building and orchestrating pipelines with Apache Airflow